ericbalawejder/advent-of-code/src/main/java/aoc/year2021/README.md

 #### [Day 8](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day8)
-Solving for constraints.
+Solving for set constraints.
 A signal pattern is a scrambled string.
 The scrambled string represents one of ten numbers.
 Count the number of unique signal patterns by their length.
 A pattern of length two represents the number 1.
 A pattern of length three represents a 7...length four is 4 and length seven is 8.
 ```